kubestellar/kubestellar/QUICKSTART.md

 kind create cluster --name florin --config  kubestellar/examples/florin-config.yaml
 ```

+Note: if you already have a cluster named 'florin' from a previous installation of KubeStellar, please delete the florin cluster ('kind cluster delete florin') and create it using the instruction above.

 Create the second edge cluster:

 ```shell
 kind create cluster --name guilder --config  kubestellar/examples/guilder-config.yaml
 ```

+Note: if you already have a cluster named 'guilder' from a previous installation of KubeStellar, please delete the guilder cluster ('kind cluster delete guilder') and create it using the instruction above.

 ### b.
 Create a KubeStellar Inventory Management Workspace (IMW) and Workload Management Workspace (WMW)